openmc-dev/openmc/docs/source/io_formats/geometry.rst

   :material_overrides:
     This element contains information on material overrides to be applied to the DAGMC universe.
-It has the following sub-elements:
+It has the following attributes and sub-elements:

     :cell:
       Material override information for a single cell.
 It contains the following